-Can I use the horse shapes for Photoshop in other applications ?
+Can I use them in other applications ?
 Not directly but you can always apply them as a layer in PS and then export the vector shape decorative graphic as an AI document via the export menu or via the PSD and PDF.
 You can also export the vector via the clipboard into applications such as Illustrator You can also save the raster format animal (with a selection) as a PNG image via the save menu.
 They can therefore be used in PaintShop Pro and Photos-paint as well as PS

 You can find all our videos via the graphicxtras channel on youtube as well as many on the excellent TipDesk website.
 You can find out how to install them, apply the them as layers and paths and fills, how to use with styles, how to use visual effects, how to export the images to other applications, how to distort them, how to create brushes from them and much more.
-Any questions, please contact us on firstname.lastname@example.org and I will try and create a video or two about the subject
+Any questions, please contact us via our contact page (email, twitter, youtube etc) and I will try and create a video or two about the subject

-What do I get when I buy the horse shapes for Photoshop set ?
+What do I get when I buy the set ?
 You get a ZIP from shareit.com (they handle all the various transactions for the site as well as the downloads) and they will then send the ZIP via a download link / e-mail.
 The ZIP contains the CSH presets along with documentation and gallery and serial number for any future updates of the set.

 How did you create them ?

 How were they created ??
-The horse shapes for use in Photoshop and elements were created using a single 3D model in Poser (an application from Smith Micro).
-The horse was posed in a variety of ways as well as different lighting and other effects used as well as different camera angles (such as closeups etc) and these were then rendered in a variety of ways and these were then saved as a PNG or JPG file.
+They were created using a single 3D model in Poser (an application from Smith Micro).
+The animal was posed in a variety of ways as well as different lighting and other effects used as well as different camera angles (such as closeups etc) and these were then rendered in a variety of ways and these were then saved as a PNG or JPG file.
 The files were then opened in Illustrator as well as Adobe PS and manipulated in a variety of ways to create a whole range of sketch effects / illustrations / silhouettes / realistic etc artworks which were then copied over into PS and then defined as a vector via the edit menu and saved to the preset palette.
 The palette was then saved as a CSH format file (this was done using PS 6 which means all the vectors can be used with all versions upwards).
 All are by Andrew Buckle / graphicxtras.com

 Yes, you can use them with the powerful PS shape blur filter (found in the filter menu).
 They can be used to create a vast range of unique blurring effects for any images as well as text.
 I have always found the tool one of the best blurring tools but it does require a little of research beforehand and careful handling.
 You can totally wipe out any image if you apply a large setting so subtle blurs probably work best or perhaps use it with fading or blend modes.
 You can use the tool multiple times and with the smart objects / smart filters you can add multiple low powered blurs to an equine layer